rschristopher/rschristopher.github.io/src/custody/index.md

  custody of Bitcoin
- means to store a key or seed phrase, and to store it in such a way that no one else would be able to read it.
+ means to store a key or seed phrase, and to store it in such a way that no one else would be able to know it.

 For example, consider the following seed phrase,